ubco-mds-2018-labs/data533_lab2/README.md

 | `display`      | Displays the name, age and gender of a Person() object                | Person() object   | Attributes name, age, and gender|
 | `healthdata`   | Create a object of class healthdata() this inherits from the superclass Person()| name, age, gender, csv file downloaded from Apple Health | Display of healthdata object attributes name, age, gender and dataframe containing healthdata() object file|

-Detailed description of `chart` module in the `healthdata` subpackage is shown below:
+Detailed descriptions of the  `chart` module in the `healthdata` subpackage is shown below:

 | Module        | Description                                                            | Parameters        | Return                  |
 | -------------  |:------------------------------------------------------------------:   | :----------------:|:-----------------------:|
 | `chart`     | Creates an interactive bar graph using pygal | columnX as list of strings, columnY as list of values, xlabel as string, ylabel as string |.svg file with xlabel, ylabel and title|

 `summary`
-This subpackage is meant to provide users a with some basic statistically analysis of their data.
+This subpackage is meant to provide users with some basic statistical analysis tools to view their data.
+This subpackage works specifically with Apple Health data.

 Detailed descriptions  of the `table` module in the `summary` subpackage is shown below: